 For example, using Google, a search for “nhl all-time scoring leaders” returns several malicious results on the first page (in the 5th, 6th, 7th, 8th and 10th positions).

-Going to the website, hxxp://adoptabeach.org/zzbtw/colzw/leaders.php, directly results in an innocuous page like this:
+Going to the website, hxxp://adoptabeach.org/zzbtw/colzw/leaders.php, directly results in an innocuous page.

-[Note: during research by zvelo, this page did not return malicious content when directly viewed, but extreme caution should still be taken before visiting any websites listed in this post.]
+[Note: Extreme caution should still be taken before visiting any websites listed in this post.]

 However, clicking the link in the Google search results will bring the user to a web site using a common Rogue Anti-Virus template that alerts the user that their PC is infected and prompts unsuspecting users to download what is really a Trojan: